symbol/symbol-docs/source/concepts/mosaic.rst

 Divisibility
 ============

 Determines the decimal place to which the mosaic can be divided.
 Divisibility of 3 means that the smallest fraction a mosaic can be divided into will be 0.001.
 The divisibility must be in the range of 0 and 6.

 Initial supply
 ==============

 Indicates the amount of mosaic in circulation.
 The total supply must be in the range of 0 and ``9,000,000,000,000,000`` atomic units.

-Catapult works with **absolute amounts**.
+|codename| works with **absolute amounts**.
 To get an absolute amount, multiply the amount of assets you want to create or send by 10\ :sup:`divisibility`.

 For example, if the mosaic has **divisibility** 2, to create or send 10 units (relative) you should define 1,000 (absolute) instead.

 Duration
 ========

 Specifies the number of confirmed blocks the mosaic is rented for.
-It is allowed to lie in Catapult's public network up to ``3650`` days (10 years), being this parameter :ref:`editable per network <config-network-properties>`. **Non-expiring mosaics** can be created by setting this property to ``0``.
+It is allowed to lie in |codename|'s public network up to ``3650`` days (10 years), being this parameter :ref:`editable per network <config-network-properties>`.
+**Non-expiring mosaics** can be created by setting this property to ``0``.

 You can use the following formula to convert approximately days to blocks: